MatFuse: Controllable Material Generation with Diffusion Models: Related Work

-\textbf{Controllable materials generation.} Controllable generation of materials in the form of SVBRDF maps is a relatively underexplored task. \cite{guehl2020semi} propose an approach consisting of a procedural structure synthesis step, followed by data-driven color synthesis to propagate existing material properties to the generated structure.
-MaterialGAN~\cite{guo2020materialgan} propose a generative network based on StyleGAN2~\cite{stylegan2}, trained to synthesize realistic SVBRDF parameter maps.
-This approach exploits the properties of the latent space representation introduced by StlyleGAN2 to generate material maps that match the appearance of the captured images when rendered. \cite{hu2022controlling} extend the capabilities of MaterialGAN, with the generation of novel materials by transferring the micro- and meso-structure of a texture to a set of input material maps.
-Both~\cite{guo2020materialgan} and~\cite{hu2022controlling}, however, rely on alterations of pre-existing material inputs and lack any generation capabilities.
-Recently, \cite{zhou2022tilegen} proposed TileGen, a generative model for SVBRDFs that is able to generate tileable materials, and can be optionally conditioned through a input structure pattern.
-However, its generation capabilities are strongly limited to a class-specific training.
-In contrast, \modelname leverages diffusion models providing an unprecedented level of control and flexibility over the generation process by ingesting multiple multimodal conditions to guide the diffusion.
+Controllable generation of materials, in contrast, remains a relatively underexplored task. \citet{guehl2020semi} propose an approach consisting of a procedural structure synthesis step, followed by data-driven color synthesis to propagate existing material properties to the generated structure.
+MaterialGAN~\cite{guo2020materialgan} proposes a generative network based on StyleGAN2~\cite{stylegan2}, trained to synthesize realistic SVBRDF parameter maps.
+This approach exploits the properties of the latent space learned by StlyleGAN2 to generate material maps that match the appearance of the captured images when rendered. \citet{hu2022controlling} extend the capabilities of MaterialGAN with the generation of novel materials, by transferring the micro- and meso-structure of a texture to a set of input material maps.
+However, both MaterialGAN~\cite{guo2020materialgan} and \citet{hu2022controlling} rely on alterations of pre-existing material inputs and lack any generation capabilities.
+Recently, \citet{zhou2022tilegen} proposed TileGen, a generative model for SVBRDFs capable of producing tileable materials, optionally conditioned through an input structure pattern.
+However, its generation capabilities are strongly limited to class-specific training. \citet{guo2023text2mat} proposed Text2Mat, an architecture based on diffusion models for text-to-material generation.
+However, controlling the generation of materials remains a challenging task.
+To fill this gap, \modelname leverages diffusion models to provide full control and flexibility over the generation process by ingesting multiple conditions to guide the diffusion process.

 \textbf{Generative models.} Image generation is a long-standing challenge in computer vision due to the high dimensionality of images and the difficulty in modeling complex data distributions.
-Generative Adversarial Networks (GAN)~\cite{goodfellow2014generative} enabled the generation of high-quality images~\cite{karras2017progressive,brock2018large,karras2020analyzing} but are characterized by unstable convergence at training time~\cite{arjovsky2017wasserstein,gulrajani2017improved,mescheder2018convergence}, due to the adversarial training, and are unable to fully model complex data distribution~\cite{metz2016unrolled}, often exhibiting a mode collapse behavior.
+Generative Adversarial Networks (GAN)~\cite{goodfellow2014generative} enabled the generation of high-quality images~\cite{karras2017progressive,brock2018large,karras2020analyzing} but are characterized by unstable convergence at training time~\cite{arjovsky2017wasserstein,gulrajani2017improved,mescheder2018convergence}, due to the adversarial training, and are unable to fully model complex data distributions~\cite{metz2016unrolled}, often exhibiting mode collapse behavior.